dllewellyn/denarii-cryptocurrency/README.md

 ## List of currencies

-List currencies as an observable, emitting each currency one at a time
+List currencies as an observable, emitting each cryptoCurrency one at a time

 ```
 import com.dllewellyn.coinbaseapi.Api